priolo/jon/README.md

 # Why
-How why??!
-You want to pass component data to component
-until what complexity will be unmanageable???
-NO!
 JON is designed to be VERY LIGHT and integrated with React.
 Basically it is a utility to use native [PROVIDERS](https://it.reactjs.org/docs/hooks-reference.html#usecontext), [Take a look!](https://github.com/priolo/jon/blob/develop/src/lib/store/rvxProviders.jsx)... and this is all